dhh1128/codecraft.co/features-are-not-chunks-of-code.md

 Anybody who tells you they can add a new feature in a "mere <em>X</em> hours" has forgotten this.

-I cannot count the number of times I've heard the naive assertion that a feature is done because the coding is complete.
+I cannot count the number of times I've heard the naive assertion that a feature is done because the ing is complete.
 I periodically fall into this trap myself.
 But it remains a lie, no matter how often it's repeated.

 In most production codebases, smart coders don't create codebases. <a title="Humility" href="humility.md">Teams do</a>.
 That takes time and coordination from multiple disciplines.